CLEF. Crowdsourcing Linked Entities via web Form

 Default setup

 You can modify the default configuration of the application from the Member area > Setup.
-Changes to the configuration have immediate effect (no need to restart the application).
+Changes to the configuration have immediate effect (no need to restart the application), except for interface colors.

 PROJECT (SHORT) NAME: Personalise the project name and the payoff, which appear in the homepage and the menu across pages.